magicse/ncnn-hifi-GAN/README.md

 # ncnn-hifi-GAN
-HiFi-GAN - GAN-based high-speed Neural Vocoder for Efficient and High Fidelity Speech Synthesis.
+HiFi-GAN - GAN-based high-speed Neural Vocoder for Efficient and High Fidelity Speech Synthesis for TTS and Realistic Voice Conversion.

 HiFi-GAN has improved the shortcomings of poor voice quality in previous GAN-based works.